mF2C/mF2C/docs/resource-categorization.md

  #### Work in progress**

- - Managing the `Fog-Area` resource information in the `leader` agent
+ - Filtering out the 'die-out' or 'unavailable' `agents` from a `Fog-Area`